Want to work for Clayborne? Click here to find out how.

 Phil Horst grew up in Lancaster, Pa and studied English Writing and Theatre Arts at The University of Pittsburgh.
 After moving to Charlottesville in 2008, he enrolled at Mary Baldwin College to earn his teaching certificate.
 Phil currently teaches tenth and eleventh grade English at Albemarle High School and spends his spare time writing, directing and producing plays.
 Over the last several years, his work has been seen in Pittsburgh, New York and Charlottesville.

 Will Andrews is originally from Maine, but now lives in Charlottesville.
 He enjoys teaching math of all kinds because of how black and white it is.
 The motivation of the students is what Will enjoys most about working at Clayborne.
-He also enjoys the one-on-one style of Clayborne tutoring, because he believes students almost always learn better in a smaller setting.
+He also enjoys the one-to-one style of Clayborne tutoring, because he believes students almost always learn better in a smaller setting.
 When he's not working, Will spends his time playing ultimate frisbee or practicing foreign languages.

 Subjects: SAT/ACT Math, Calc, Pre-Calc, Geometry, Stats